-Certified nurse midwives (CNMs) are educated in the two disciplines of nursing and midwifery and are certified according to the requirements of the American Midwifery Certification Board.
+Certified nurse-midwives (CNMs) are educated in the two disciplines of nursing and midwifery and are certified according to the requirements of the American Midwifery Certification Board.

-What are Certified Nurse Midwives (CNMs)?
+What are Certified Nurse-Midwives (CNMs)?

-The nurse midwifery major at the Frances Payne Bolton School of Nursing has had continuous accreditation from the ACNM Accreditation Commission for Midwifery Education since 1984.
-Nurse midwifery graduates will be eligible to take the certification examination administered by the American Midwifery Certification Board.
+The nurse-midwifery major at the Frances Payne Bolton School of Nursing has had continuous accreditation from the ACNM since 1984.
+Nurse-midwifery graduates will be eligible to take the certification examination administered by the American Midwifery Certification Board.

-- Expert-Guided Clinical Experiences: FPB nurse midwifery students work individually with clinical preceptors in various out-patient, in-patient and out-of-hospital settings to provide optimal care to women in the antepartum, intrapartum and postpartum periods.
+- Expert-Guided Clinical Experiences: Frances Payne Bolton School of Nursing nurse-midwifery students work individually with clinical preceptors in various out-patient, in-patient and out-of-hospital settings to provide optimal care to women in the antepartum, intrapartum and postpartum periods.

-- Rigorous but Flexible Curriculum: 48 credit hours of courses with varied clinical experiences are required.
+- Rigorous but Flexible Curriculum: 49 credit hours of courses with varied clinical experiences are required.
 Graduates are eligible for dual certification in Women's Health.